Stop being a Robot- Be Authentic with Responsible Social Media

 In my case I tend to share different aspects of myself to different people.
 With my “geeky” friends I won’t hold back on tech talk- I’ll talk openly and in a detailed way about different aspects of technology that I find interesting.
 However if I were to talk like that with a non-techie friend, I’d bore them to death.

 We have different “identities” or aspects of ourselves: a father or mother, a husband or wife, a geek, a Christian/Jew/Muslim/Atheist..., a health food nut, a business owner, a social media enthusiast, a long-distance runner and more.
 The question is, should you share any of that on your social channels?
 There is no “one size fits all” answer to that question.
-However it is important to think this through and work out which aspects of yourselves you are going to share online.
+However, it is important to think this through and work out which aspects of yourself you are going to share online.
 If you run a business, then people are going to see you, and people like to do business with other people- not robots!
 I know that sounds obvious, but it's easy for common sense to bounce out the window when we get behind a computer, tablet or smartphone!

 Making yourself vulnerable isn’t something you’d normally equate with business strategy, but sharing more about yourself online not only builds trust but connections with like-minded people.